dingmartin/HeadTailCommunityDetection/README.md

 Note that the computing capacity of this program is limited to around 30,000 edges, and it may take couple of minutes or longer for a bigger graph (say > 10,000 edges).

-Please note that do NOT make space as the last row in the input file.